Submissions

 The manuscript should be written in MS Word in .doc or .doc.x format, in Times New Roman font, font size 12 with 1.5 line-spaced text.

-The authors should send their short biography (up to 150 words per author) with information about profession, carrier, workplace and year of birth.
+The authors should send their short biography (in narrative form, up to 150 words per author) with information about their profession, carrier, workplace, and year of birth.

-Photos, drawings and other illustrations should be of good quality.
-Please, do not include photos, tables and other illustrations in the manuscript.
+Photos, drawings, and other illustrations should be of good quality.
+Please, do not include photos, tables, and other illustrations in the manuscript.
 They should be submitted as separate files.
-All visual examples must have permission from author, photographer or owner of the rights.
-Namely, each of the visual examples needs to have an appropriate caption and copyright issues marked.
-Please, contact the journal editor at amjournal@outlook.com to get the copyright issue form.
+Visual examples must have permission from the author, photographer, or owner of the rights.
+You must obtain the Copyright Transfer Visual Examples form, filled and signed by the owner of the rights.

-Visual examples must be technically prepared so as not to require additional interventions: format .jpg or .tiff; resolution higher than 300 dpi.
-Visual examples are additions to the main text and need to be clearly marked: example 1, etc. Please do not supply files that are too low in resolution as well files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG), these typically have a low number of pixels and limited set of colors.
+Visual examples are limited to 6 and must be technically prepared so as not to require additional interventions: format .jpg or .tiff; resolution higher than 300 dpi.
+Visual examples are additions to the main text and need to be clearly marked: example 1, etc. Please do not supply files that are too low in resolution as well as files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG), these typically have a low number of pixels and limited set of colors.

 Footnotes and References

-Use The Chicago Manual of Style, notes and bibliography documentation systems.
+Use The Chicago Manual of Style, notes, and bibliography documentation systems.
 Footnotes should be marked in the text at a point of punctuation, and listed at the bottom of each relevant page.
 References should be cited in the language in which they were published.
 The list of references (bibliography) shall only include works that are cited in the text.
-The references should be listed at the end of the article, in alphabetic order by the authors’ surnames.
+The references should be listed at the end of the article, in alphabetic order by the author’s surname.

 In footnotes: